vadiminter9/12bit/README.md

 - Screen resolution: 320 x 180;
 - 12 color can be shown on screen simultaniously;
 - 512 colors palete.
 Each color can be specified using 4 bit length number (12 bit in total for all 3 colors);

+Feel free to share your ideas at vadiminte9@gmail.com